 Major League Soccer has elevated the sport’s stature in North America by building soccer-specific stadiums.
 In 1999, the League began moving aggressively to create custom-made venues for its teams that generate the atmosphere and intimacy the game deserves.
 The seating capacity for these stadiums is between 18,000 and 30,000 and the stadiums share design concepts with some of the finest soccer venues in the world.
 In 2018, 19 of 23 MLS clubs will play their home games in stadiums built with soccer in mind, with that number rising to 20 in 2019.
 The existing MLS soccer stadiums are:

-- MAPFRE Stadium (Columbus, Ohio): Opened in 1999 as the home of the Columbus Crew.
+- MAPFRE Stadium (Columbus, Ohio): Opened in 1999 as the home of Columbus Crew SC.
 Built by the Hunt Family, this stadium has hosted two All-Star Games, two MLS Cups and many important U.S. National Team games.

-- StubHub Center (Carson, Calif.): Opened in 2003 and is the luxurious home of the LA Galaxy.
-Hosted MLS All-Star Game and several MLS Cups.
+- Dignity Health Sports Park (Carson, Calif.): Opened in 2003 and is the luxurious home of the LA Galaxy.
+Hosted the MLS All-Star Game and several MLS Cups.

-- Toyota Stadium (Frisco, Texas): Opened in 2005 as the home of FC Dallas.
+- Toyota Stadium (Frisco, Texas): Opened in 2005 as the home of FC Dallas, and since 2018 is the home of the National Soccer Hall of Fame.
 Hosted MLS Cup 2005 and MLS Cup 2006.
 A 145-acre multipurpose sports complex with 17 tournament-grade fields.

-- Toyota Park (Bridgeview, Ill.): Located just 15 minutes south of downtown Chicago, the handsome venue debuted in 2006 and hosted the All-Star Game with Chelsea FC competing against the MLS All-Stars.
+- SeatGeek Stadium (Bridgeview, Ill.): Located just 15 minutes southwest of downtown Chicago, the handsome venue debuted in 2006 and hosted the All-Star Game with Chelsea FC competing against the MLS All-Stars.

 - BMO Field (Toronto, Canada): Toronto FC began play in MLS in 2007 and was host of the 2008 MLS All-Star Game and MLS Cups in 2010, 2016 and 2017.